-- Must be an employee of the applicant organization - Must commit at least 30 percent effort to working on the project (note: "project" includes both the CIRM-funded and applicant co-funded components).
-Any effort for which salary from CIRM is claimed must be expended in California - Must be authorized by the applicant organization to conduct the research and assume the responsibilities of the PI
+- Must be an employee of the applicant organization or be accountable for the conduct of the proposed project to the applicant organization through a formal contract. - Must commit at least 30 percent effort to working on the project (note: "project" includes both the CIRM-funded and applicant co-funded components).
+Any effort for which salary from CIRM is claimed must be expended in California. - Must be authorized by the applicant organization to conduct the research and assume the responsibilities of the PI.

-Schedule And Deadlines
+Schedule and Deadlines

-Applications Due Nov 20, 2015.
-For future application offerings, due dates will be posted at www.cirm.ca.gov Grants Working Group (GWG) Review Approximately 90 days post submission ICOC Review and Approval Approximately 180 days post submission Award Start Must start within 90 days of award approval
+Applications Due Every six months in January and July Next deadline is July 15, 2016 Grants Working Group (GWG) Review Approximately 90 days post submission ICOC Review and Approval Approximately 180 days post submission Award Start Must start within 90 days of award approval

-^{} It is anticipated that applications under this program announcement will be accepted at approximately six-month intervals.
+\ It is anticipated that applications under this program announcement will be accepted at approximately six-month intervals.
 Further information on subsequent offerings can be found at cirm.ca.gov.